WATCH: Bannerton Solar Park - integrating agriculture and solar generation

-The 88MW (AC) 110 (DC) Bannerton Solar Park, being constructed in near Robinvale in the Sunraysia district in Victoria will help bring stability and diversity to the state's energy supply,
+The 88MW (AC) 110 (DC) Bannerton Solar Park, near Robinvale in the Sunraysia district in Victoria, will help bring stability and diversity to the state's energy supply.

 The project, which has not used grant funding, demonstrates solar's increased competitiveness while supporting a low-emissions transport future through an agreement to provide power for Melbourne's tram network.

-The project, being built on almond orchard land at Almas Almonds that isn't suitable for planting, is expected to involve around 180 construction jobs and is targeting a connection date of July 2018.
+The project, being built on almond orchard land at Almas Almonds that isn't suitable for planting, is generating solar and exporting to the grid.

 The 320,000-solar panel plant is expected to generate enough power to supply around 30,000 homes with solar energy, and has contracted a significant proportion of its projected output in separate agreements with Alinta Energy and the Victorian Government.